Smart call processing for dumb telephony hardware.

 Unicall (MFC/R2, T.31 and other protocols)

-Those interested in simply installing MFC/R2 for open source telephony applications, such as Asterisk, should look here
+Those interested in the Unicall abstration layer can find technical information.
+Alternatively, you may simply be interested in how to install MFC/R2 support for open source telephony applications, such as Asterisk.

 Vale - a library for streaming media